About

 Contact: Eve

-Activities include ski school, snow fort building and tobogganing.
+Activities include karaoke, ski school, snow fort building and tobogganing.

 Thanks for reading this quite long message